SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/customization.md

 Once the DNS configuration is in place and if a certificate with the given requirements is available, it can be easily uploaded to the platform.

+In the **Domain name** tab under Enterprise Tenant, click **Upload certificate**.
+Then select the certificate from your file system and confirm upload by clicking on **Upload** button.

-Afterwards, you can activate the domain with a single click.
+Afterwards, you can activate the domain with a single click on its name.
 After the domain has been activated, you will be redirected to your {{< enterprise-tenant >}} using the new domain name.
 You will also receive an email with information about the activation.
 Note that your {{< management-tenant >}} domain name is static, for example, if your wildcard domain is "* .iot.mycompany.com" then your {{< management-tenant >}} domain will be "management.iot.mycompany.com".